nsidc/seaice_ecdr/doc/operation.md

 monthly-nrt --year YYYY --month MM --end-year YYYY --end-month MM --hemisphere both
 ```

+### Monthly cleanup

+G10016 NRT data files that are older than 1 month should be cleaned up from the
+public archive.
+This is because the fully temporally-interpolated G02202 files
+should replace the NRT ones over time, and become the permanent CDR record.

 ## G02202 "final" Processing

 Final data will be written to